 All Nations Hope Network has been providing education, service and support to communities, families, schools and organizations in the province of Saskatchewan since 1995.
-All Nations Hope Network (ANHN) was established as a collective of Aboriginal people, organizations and agencies who care about HIV, AIDS and Hepatitis C (HCV) among First Nations, Inuit and Métis people.
-All Nations Hope is the only Aboriginal AIDS Service organization in Saskatchewan.
+All Nations Hope Network (ANHN) was established as a collective of Indigenous people, organizations and agencies who care about HIV, AIDS and Hepatitis C (HCV) among First Nations, Inuit and Métis people.

 Throughout the years, we have developed a number of logos for the different programs within the organization.

 The ANHN Board of Directors is delegated authority from the membership to establish and maintain quality Indigenous specific HIV, AIDS and HCV programs and services.
 The Board is responsible for guiding the organization responsibly.
 It represents the members in providing accountability for and overall direction to the organization.